-The HCS-H examination is comprised of 80 multiple choice questions.
+The HCS-H examination is comprised of 90 multiple choice questions.

-The HCS-H certification examination is administered via a computer based testing center or paper-based testing.
-Paper-based testing is only administered at a BMSC pre-approved live event.
+The HCS-H certification examination is administered via a computer based testing center or via remote proctor.

 The allotted time to complete the HCS-H examination is 3.0 hours.
 It may take some candidates less than the allotted time to complete the examination.